christinemcclure/carys/README.md

 TO DO
 - Change specials to OAUTH Google Doc; no need for a calendar entry.
-- Fix beermenu table and subnav for mobile
+- Add credits for photos and design